Sensor Data Reporting

 TIP

-If the magnetic strength is minimal, consider lowering the sensor closer to the track, or/and use magnetic tape with higher magnetization.
+If the reported strength is minimal, reduce the sensor height or use magnetic tape with stronger magnetization.

 Lateral Tracks Positions

-The sensor reports the lateral position of the tracks relative to the center of the sensor.
-Values are in millimeters.
-Positions left of the center are negative values.
-Positions right of the center are positive values.
+The sensor reports the lateral position of each track relative to the center of the sensor in millimeters.
+Positions to the left of center are negative; positions to the right are positive.

 One of the MTS160's unique capabilities is the measure of the track's incidence with the sensor.
 This enables the robot to distinguish between going off track, and therefore the need to apply only small trajectory corrections and entering a curve and therefore needing to apply sustained steering.